 So, what happens if an employer does not provide a W2 Form?
 A missing W-2 does not mean that an employee can’t file their income tax return.
 Instead, if employer has not sent w2, the employee is expected to take steps to get it or file the return using a substitute W-2.

 Read More: W-2 Forms: What It Is, Who Gets One & How It Works

 W-2 Employer Deadline

 An employer is required to complete and file a Form W-2 for each employee with the Social Security Administration (SSA).
 The deadline for providing copies of the form to employees is Jan.
 31 of the year after the income was earned.

 For example, W-2 forms for 2021 must be submitted by January 31, 2022.
 And according to the SSA, if the W-2 employer deadline happens to fall on a weekend or a statutory holiday, the deadline is extended to the next business day.

 If You Don’t Receive Your W-2

-Keep in mind that you still have to file your income tax return even if your employer does not provide you with a W-2.
-You don’t get extra time to file your income tax return because of a missing W-2, either.
-If you don’t receive your W-2 form, you still have options available to you.
+Keep in mind that you still have to file your income tax return even if your employer did not send a W-2.
+In addition, you don’t get extra time to file your income tax return because of a missing W-2, either.
+But if you don’t receive your W-2 form, you still have options available to you.